Skip to main content

 Option A (unified tenant).
 Single Sentinel workspace owned by ParentCo.
 Native connectors (XDR, Entra ID, M365, Defender for Cloud) all connect locally — no custom plumbing.
 Per-OpCo custom tables or workbooks segment the data for scoped access.
 OpCo RBAC scoped to own-OpCo data via Sentinel workspace-level RBAC or resource-context RBAC.
 Purview Audit retention per OpCo legal requirement.
 Evidence binder template reused per assessment.

 Why not ship all OpCo logs to one central workspace?
 The native M365 data connectors (XDR, Entra ID sign-in/audit, Office 365 audit) are tenant-scoped — they only ingest from their home tenant.
-Centralizing M365 logs from Tenant B into Tenant A's workspace requires custom pipelines (Logic Apps, Function Apps, or the Log Ingestion API calling the Management Activity API and Security Graph API).
+Centralizing M365 logs from a separate tenant into ParentCo's workspace requires custom pipelines (Logic Apps, Function Apps, or the Log Ingestion API calling the Management Activity API and Security Graph API).
 These pipelines work but add engineering cost, maintenance burden, and a failure mode that creates blind spots.
 Each pipeline also becomes an SPA in every OpCo's CMMC scope.
-The federated model (per-tenant workspace + Lighthouse) avoids all of this.
+The hybrid model (ParentCo workspace for ParentCo-resident telemetry + per-OpCo workspaces for M365 telemetry + Lighthouse cross-workspace queries) avoids all of this.

 For workspace creation steps, naming conventions, and data-connector configuration, see SIEM Strategy.